Mottled Duskywing

 Threats

 Habitat destruction and fragmentation caused by human development ranks as a primary threat to the mottled duskywing.
 Meanwhile, the plants these butterflies depend on are being eaten by deer and crowded out by invasive species.
-Spraying to control gypsy moth populations is also taking a toll on the mottled duskywing.
+Spraying to control spongy moth populations is also taking a toll on the mottled duskywing.

 Recovery